G00364690/PDA-Project/README.md

 ## Objectives
 The aim of this project is to:
 1. Summarise a real world problem of interest to me
+2. Derive project plan
-2. Initial Research
+3. Initial Research
-3. Method
+4. Method
-4. References & Research
+5. References & Research

 ## Summary of real world problem
 The